ColinOrr/starwars/docs/rest.md

 All data is sent and received in [JSON](http://www.json.org/) format.
 When you make a request that returns a list of resources, then the response includes a "summary" representation of each resource (i.e. a subset of the attributes for that resource).
 The summary will contain a link to the "detailed" representation which typically includes all of the attributes.

-The examples in this guide use the endpoint of the demo environment:
+The examples in this guide use the following endpoint:

 ```bash